How much money will you need in retirement? Two popular rules of thumb outline the answer.

 The Multiply by 25 Rule estimates how much money you'll need in retirement by multiplying your desired annual income by 25.

 Why that much?
-This rule of thumb assumes you'll be able to generate an annualized real return of 4 percent per year.
-The rule assumes that stocks, over the long run (15-20 years or more), will produce annualized returns of roughly 7 percent.
-This is the return that investing legend Warren Buffet predicts the U.S. stock markets will experience through the next few decades.
+This rule-of-thumb assumes you'll be able to generate an annualized real return of 4 percent per year.
+It assumes that stocks, over the long run (15-20 years or more), will produce annualized returns of roughly 7 percent.
+Investing legend Warren Buffet predicts the U.S. stock market will experience 7 percent long-term annualized returns through the next few decades.

 Meanwhile, inflation tends to erode the value of the dollar at roughly 3 percent per year.
 This means your "real return" - after inflation - will be about 4 percent.